plantbased diet in japan

 - general tips

-There are many ways to communicate your dietary restrictions while in Japan, one of them would be to simply say that you only eat plants, but because this, it iself, is a foreign concept to many Japanese people, they will assume that you still consume fish, or eggs.
+There are many ways to communicate your dietary restrictions while in Japan, one of them would be to simply say that you only eat plants, but because this is a foreign concept to many Japanese people, they will assume that you still consume fish, or eggs.
 We compiled a cheat sheet to help when ordering food or translating labels.

 There are many words to explain your diet to Japanese people.
 The first, is 完全菜食主義者 (kanzen saishoku shugisha), then there's ヴィーガン (viigan) and finally there's ビーガン biigan.
 Vegetarian is 菜食主義者 (saishoku shugisha) and/or ベジタリアン (bejitarian).

 The one we found to be most useful to describe our diet was:

 精進料理 (shoujin ryouri), or buddhist-style food.

 - 乳豆 (tounyuu) soy milk